Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Discussion on mixed input spaces in Bayesian optimization

 Therefore, the evaluation of an element higher in the hierarchy implies the full optimization of the elements lower in the hierarchy.
 In principle, that would require many more function evaluations but, as the input space has been partitioned, the dimensionality of each separate problem is much lower.
 In practice, for the same number of function evaluations, the computational cost of the optimization algorithm is considerably reduced.
 We can also include conditional variables in the outer loop to select which computations to perform in the inner loop.

 An advantage of this approach is that we can combine different surrogate models for different levels of the hierarchy.
 For example, using Random Forests \cite{HutHooLey11-smac} or tree-structured Parzen estimators \cite{Bergstra2011} could be more suitable as a surrogate model for certain discrete/categorical variables than Gaussian processes.
-We could also use specific kernels like the Hamming kernel as we used in the previous section.
+We could also use specific kernels like the Hamming kernel as we used in this paper.

 In contrast, we loose the correlation among variables in the inner loop, which may be counterproductive in certain situations.
 A similar alternative in the case where the target function is actually a combination of lower spaces, could be to use additive models, such as additive GPs \cite{kandasamy2015high}.